Support your peers.

 Get paid as a certified peer supporter.

-Peer supporters use their own lived experience of mental health challenges to help others.
+Peer supporters use their personal lived experience with mental health challenges to help others.
 A certified peer supporter has gone through training and received a certification that demonstrates their skills and knowledge.
-Flourish Labs is delivering trainings in partnership with Youth Era, a peer-led organization based in Oregon, and Futuro Health, an organization that provides solutions to the healthcare workforce shortage.
+Flourish Labs is delivering trainings in partnership with Youth Era, a peer-led organization based in Oregon.
+Flourish Labs is also developing our own training, launching in April 2023!

-As a certified peer supporter in our network, you will help other students who want support with their mental health.
-This is a part-time role you can do in between classes, after classes, over the weekend, and entirely online.
+As a certified peer supporter in our network, you will lend a listening ear and provide advice to students experiencing mental health challenges.
+This is a part-time role that you can do in between classes, after classes, over the weekend, and entirely online.

 How do I get involved?